atch2203/blog/src/content/blog/ledsticks.md

 ![alt text](@assets/images/writeups/ledsticks/ledapart.jpg)
 <div align="center" style="color:#888888"><em>asdf</em></div>

-By the end of all of my test prints, I had a working prototype of something that could 1) emit light and 2) be attached to the end of an LED stick.
+By the end of all of my test prints, I had a prototype of something that could 1) emit light and 2) be attached to the end of an LED stick.
 All that remained was to convert it to clear TPU and iron out the inner dimensions of the attachment.
 ![alt text](@assets/images/writeups/ledsticks/ledprototype.jpg)
 ![alt text](@assets/images/writeups/ledsticks/firstledattachment.jpg)
 <div align="center" style="color:#888888"><em>First prototype working!</em></div>